Nodjialem Myaro

 Nodjialem Myaro (born 5 September 1976 in N'Djamena, Chad) is a French handball player.
 She won silver at the 1999 World Championship and gold in 2003.
 She also competed at the 2000 and 2004 Summer Olympics.

 With Metz she won 5 times the French championship.

 Since 2013 she is the president of the Ligue Féminine de Handball, the governing body of women's professional handball in France.
 Since 2021 she is also a member of the Executive committee of the EHF as representative of Women's Handball Board.

+She was included in the European Handball Federation Hall of Fame in 2023.